 The address 212 West Washington St was the office address of Illinois Bell.
 Apparently C A P was still with the company when the letter was addressed to him in 1938.

 I Googled Perz philately and the results had C A Perz listed as the author of "The World in Miniature" which appeared in the 1937 American Philatelist.
 Further results showed that he had also published other philatelic articles and his full name was Clarence Albert Perz.

 What about Northern Indiana Philatelic Society?
 According to a post to Beard family genealogy site, the stamp club was founded in 1923.
 The South Bend-based club held meetings every second and fourth Tuesday at the Centre Township Library in recent years according to Linn's Stamp News (2010).

 Hotel LaSalle was built in 1921 in downtown South Bend and operated as a hotel until 1973.
 The original 9-story hotel had 233 rooms plus dining rooms and stores.
-In 2016, the property was renovated and reopened with 67 apartments with commercial space on the ground floor.
+In 2016, the property was renovated and reopened with 67 apartments in upper floors and commercial space on the ground floor.

 As for Hotel Indiana where Kimble stayed, the 7-story hotel opened in 1928 in downtown Fort Wayne and closed in 1971.
 However the Embassy Theatre that was part of the complex was revived and continuously renovated over the past few decades.